 From Klamath, I drove to the border of Oregon and California for some photos.
 I stopped to take a photo at the sign at Welcome to Oregon sign and I always stop at Crissey Field State Park in Brookings, Oregon.
 There’s a really nice brand-new visitors center with Wi-Fi and bathrooms.
 Even if there are cars in the parking lot, I never see people around.

 Taking lone photos at the beach!
 Gotta love my tripod.

-After the harbor, I made my way to my Air BnB rental.
-I rented a room in my host Myrdith’s house, which wasn’t quite on the water but just a short walk down a path to the beach.
-If you end up needing a room on the coast during your drive, her place is lovely.
+After the harbour, I made my way to my Air BnB rental.
+At the time of my road trip, I rented a room in my in Bandon which wasn’t quite on the water but just a short walk down a path to the beach.
+I am not sure if my host Myrdith is still renting out rooms, but if she does and you need a room on the coast, book it!
 I had my own room and bathroom and she gave me a lot of personal space.
 She suggested going to the beach for the sunset, which sadly I missed, but was able to get a few photos before it became dark.

-The next morning my host had coffee and a bagel for me before I set off.
+The next morning she had coffee and a bagel for me before I set off.
 She also recommended I stop at Face Rock State Scenic Viewpoint.
-I’m glad that I listened to her suggestion because it was so stunning there.
-There were massive rocks in the sand and the tide was way out.
+I’m glad that I listened to her suggestion because it was so stunning.
+There were massive rocks in the sand and the tide was out.
 There were no more than 4 people on the beach during my visit.
 Next time I’m going to explore the sea caves and spend at least half the day if not more there.

 The view from the parking lot above